aureliusnoble/GoA-Timer/README.md

 - End of Round Assistant.
 Can optionally record Level: Amount of Gold; Kills; Asssists; Minion Kills
 - If we logged level, amount of gold, kills, assists at end of round, we can display on the hero cards.
 - Game State Import/Export
-- coin shine broken again
-- sound toggle button weird
+- bug.
+The clock timer sound should stop immediately when no timer displayed